 - Observe and follow all signage placed at the trails at all times.

-- Stay on the trail.
+- Stay on marked tracks, trails and roads and heed all signs.
 Do not go off trail even to pass or create new trails.

 Narrow trails mean less environmental impact.

 - Horses and other vehicles are not permitted on the mountain biking networks

 - Wear appropriate safety gear and be realistic about your abilities.

 - Be aware of road crossings and give way to vehicles.